 As a distributor, you’ll also be ‘taught’ to investigate the troubles/concerns of a customer and then plan on how to promote product A to help solve their problems.
-If they are happy with the results, then they should also consider buying product B and C for their husbands, children or parents.
+If they are happy with the results, then they should also consider buying products B and C for their husbands, children, or parents.
 The more products you sell, the more profit you make.

 Well, if only things were that simple.
 In reality, you should ask yourself some of these questions before promoting an MLM product;

 - How much can I spend on health supplements and beauty products every month?
 Do I even need them in the first place?
-Can my prospective customer afford to pay for these products?
+Can my prospective customers afford to pay for these products?

 - How true is the product claim?
 Which professional institutions support these statements?
 Where is the proof?